simonehagey/orbdot/docs/source/model_fitting.rst

 Priors
 ======
-OrbDot currently supports three different prior distributions, the bounds of which are defined in the ``"priors"`` dictionary of the :ref:`settings file <settings-file>`.
+OrbDot currently supports three different prior distributions, the bounds of which are defined in the ``"prior"`` dictionary of the :ref:`settings file <settings-file>`.

-The keys of ``"priors"`` are identical to the parameter symbols that are defined in the :ref:`model_parameters` section.
+The keys of ``"prior"`` are identical to the parameter symbols that are defined in the :ref:`model_parameters` section.
 Every value is a list of three elements, the first being the type of prior (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution.
 This structure is illustrated in the following table:

 .. list-table::
    :header-rows: 1